kubernetes/kops/docs/networking.md

   --name cilium.example.com
 ```

-The above will deploy a daemonset installation which requires K8s 1.7.x or above.
+The above will deploy a Cilium daemonset installation which requires K8s 1.10.x or above.

 #### Configuring Cilium